Underactuated Robotics

 1. Joao P. Hespanha, "Linear Systems Theory", Princeton Press , 2009.

-8. Glen Chou and Russ Tedrake, "Synthesizing Stable Reduced-Order Visuomotor Policies for Nonlinear Systems via Sums-of-Squares Optimization", Under review , 2023. [ link ]
+14. Glen Chou and Russ Tedrake, "Synthesizing Stable Reduced-Order Visuomotor Policies for Nonlinear Systems via Sums-of-Squares Optimization", Proceedings of the IEEE 62nd Annual Conference on Decision and Control (CDC) , 2023. [ link ]

 Previous Chapter Table of contents Next Chapter